Skip to main content

 Question: What is the outcome we’re driving towards and how are we doing?

 We often use the average score from a few key questions to create a combined outcome factor such as Engagement, as shown above.
-This factor represents the key outcome your organization wants to improve.
-Typically, this is Engagement, and we invite you to read more about here.
+This factor represents the key outcome your organization wants to improve and typically this is Engagement.
 The scores themselves are percent favorable scores - they represent the percentage of people who rated the questions using either of the top two rating options (typically Agree and Strongly Agree).
-You can read more about our response formats and how we calculate favorability here.
+You can read more about our response formats and how we calculate favorability in our article: Likert question response formats and the agree format.

 Comparisons